 The "Pelton Wheel" trail spur is on your right after you head back through the tunnel towards the parking lots.
 We've never found this as worthy as the other options nearby, but only takes a moment if you're curious.
 The Pelton wheel was used by the Browns to power their home and a small rail car that ran up and down the mountain to the house.
 If you look carefully, the old tracks are still visible out at the house site.

 Julia Pfeiffer Burns State Park (3,762 acres) is well marked and easy to spot off Highway 1.
 The entrance is about 37 miles south of Carmel, or 12 miles south of Pfeiffer Big Sur State Park (note that the two parks have similar names but are 12 miles apart).
 From the south, the entrance is about 48 miles north of Ragged Point (which is 20 miles north of San Simeon).

-Visitors can also park for free outside of the park in a small dirt area just south of the official entrance on the east side of Highway 1.
-If you do park here, you'll want to skip going through the tunnel under the highway and simply proceed west across 1 to a gate in the fence and take the trail to the right.
+If you park in the official parking area, signs will lead you west through a tunnel under the highway out to the trail.
+Visitors can also park for free outside of the park along the west side of Highway 1.
+If you do park here, you'll want to head south along the highway to a gate in the fence and take the trail to the right.
 Keep heading north and you'll soon meet up with the regular trail at the tunnel.

 Links To More Information